recolic/microsoft-intune-archlinux/README.md

 - intune-portal 400 Bad Request, Couldnt enroll your device (or Open Company Portal and run a check on your device to get a current status)

-Follow the `How to delete MS account login cache` guide below, and try again.
+Follow the `How to clear intune-portal data?` guide below, and try again.

 If you are using intune-portal older than `1.2404.23`, please upgrade your intune-portal.